JoshDoug/Notes/Java/JavaSE/JShell.md

 Setting module path and other options within a JShell session: `/env --add-modules my.module --module-path myModulePath --class-path myClassPath` (not sure if this is correct or how exactly it works yet, TKTK).

 Using `/env` without options will list all the currently set options (nothing by default).

+For more details about the options see `/help context` which will give a rundown of each configurable option.